 UX Business Analyst Skills Needed

 UX Business Analysts should be creatively analytical, meaning, they must be out of the box thinkers who can also back up their ideas with hard research.
 They are team players that are comfortable collaborating with graphic designers, web architects, and the clients themselves.
-The UX Business Analyst is a great communicator, as comfortable with sociology as they are with statistics.
+The User Experience Business Analyst is a great communicator, as comfortable with sociology as they are with statistics.

 UX Business Analysts must be able to listen.
 They are very task oriented and organized.
 When it comes to research they have a can do attitude.